surendranathr3/Chess_engine_with_ML/README.md

-# chess_ML
-Chess move recommender with Machine Learning
+# Chess engine with Machine Learning

 **LIBRARIES TO BE INSTALLED:**